 The Definition of Done (DoD) is not only a checklist that has to be executed to get a piece of work delivered.
-In fact the DoD and the path to its determination opens a space for agile thinking and acting which can actively be leveraged by the delivery team and the surrounding organization.
-It is a great entry point for agile delivery and it can be used in Scrum, Kanban or any other procedure with iterated delivery.
+The DoD and the path to its determination opens a space for agile thinking and acting which can actively be leveraged by the delivery team and the surrounding organization.
+It is a great entry point for agile delivery, and it can be used in Scrum, Kanban or any other procedure with iterated delivery.

 For a start, the chain of work steps is of interest.
-Collect the steps for example on sticky notes and put them on a wall or a white board.
+Collect the steps for example on sticky notes and put them on a wall or a whiteboard.
 This will show unnecessary, missing or insufficient steps.
 Do it among the members of the delivery team - when leveraging Scrum with the entire Scrum Team, including Scrum Product Owner.
-It does not take a lot of time and it is a good exercise to bring the people together.
-The produced result is something that the members of the team can identify with and that can later be referred to.
+It does not take a lot of time, and it is an excellent exercise to bring the people together.
+The produced result is something that the members of the team can identify with, and that can later be referred to.

 |Discussion about solution|